LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 The method :meth:`withSep` has been renamed to :meth:`withsep`.

-The argument :var:`defaultEncoding` for the various parsing functions has been renamed to :var:`encoding`.
+The argument :obj:`defaultEncoding` for the various parsing functions has been renamed to :obj:`encoding`.

 Migrating to version 2.0